KA1N3D/FSN-Framework-Continued/README.md

 # Fusion Roleplay Framework (Otherwise known as FSN)
 Public Roleplay Framework for FiveM.
+Continuation of JamesSc0tt's FSN Framework which has now been handed over to Fusion Dev Studios.
+Massive shout out to James and any previous developers that worked on this project and a massive thank you for allowing me to take over it's development.

 #### Support / Issues / Feature Requests
-This project is in active development, I intend to cover major/minor bugs and also implement features I like the idea of.
-Any issues you find please report via GitHub's issue section.
-For support installing/using the framework please contact use our support discord: https://discord.gg/CNg73Xh
+This framework has not been touched for the past 2 years, there are currently many bugs which will be addressed in the weeks to come, a lot of features may also be outdated and we already have plenty of new features actively being developed!
+If you have any issues, questions or wish to participate with the continued development of FSN Framework then please join our Discord Server: https://discord.gg/2ZxQDJzC54

 #### Requirements
-- x86-64 system running Linux or Windows (7/2008 R2+), decent upstream connection.
-- FiveM Reborn Server
+- FiveM Server
 - Local/Remote MySQL database server
 - At **LEAST** 4GB disk space (including room for future updates)
 - MySQL Server

-#### Alongside the FSN [resources](https://github.com/jamessc0tt/FiveM-FSN-Framework/blob/master/fsn_main/resources.txt), the "framework" is built to work with the below publicly available resources.
+#### Alongside the FSN the frameworks core resources, the "framework" is built to work with the below publicly available resources.
+These are dependicies and must be installed for the framework to run correctly, these will be reviewed.
 - mysql-async (https://github.com/brouznouf/fivem-mysql-async)
 - interactsound (https://github.com/plunkettscott/interact-sound)
 - K9 (https://github.com/xander1998/k9)